nusex/nusex/docs/source/guide/templates.rst

 Dynamic templating, when referring to nusex, is the process of dynamically altering template manifests to implant different information into generated files depending on context.
 For example, nusex can implant the project name into generated files without you needing to go and change it.
 When building templates, nusex is able to detect what information needs to be changed in the future, so you don't need to worry about making sure you've accounted for everything.

-The following files are altered when building templates, if present:
+The following files are altered when building generic templates, if present:

-- COPYING
+- COPYING [#f1]_
-- COPYING.txt
-- LICENSE
+- LICENSE [#f1]_
+- README [#f1]_
+- docs/conf.py
-- LICENSE.txt
+- docs/source/conf.py

+.. [#f1] Any files with this name in the template's root directory are modified, regardless of the file extension.

+The following files are altered along with the language-agnostic files when building Python templates:

 - MANIFEST.in
 - pyproject.toml
-- README.md
-- README.txt
 - setup.cfg
 - setup.py
 - [project_name]/\_\_init\_\_.py
 - [project_name]/error.py
 - [project_name]/errors.py

+The following files are altered along with the language-agnostic files when building Rust templates:

+- Cargo.lock
+- Cargo.toml
-- docs/conf.py
+- src/error.rs
-- docs/source/conf.py
+- src/errors.rs

-These files are referred to internally as "special files".

 Placeholder variable reference
 ------------------------------

-Here is a rundown of the placeholder variables nusex uses when creating manifests, and what they resolve to when deployed:
+Here is a rundown of the placeholder variables nusex uses when creating manifests and what they resolve to when deployed:

 .. list-table::
     :widths: 1 5